shrey-x/ai-llm-red-team-handbook/docs/Chapter_25_Advanced_Adversarial_ML.md

             [Universal Jailbreak Suffix]
 ```

-**How GCG Works:**
+**Step by step:**

-1. **Initialization:** Start with random suffix tokens appended to harmful prompt
+1. Start with random suffix tokens appended to a harmful prompt
-2. **Gradient Computation:** Compute loss gradient with respect to each suffix token's embedding
+2. Compute loss gradient for each suffix token's embedding
-3. **Candidate Generation:** For each position, identify top-k tokens that reduce loss
+3. For each position, identify top-k tokens that reduce loss
-4. **Greedy Selection:** Evaluate each candidate, select the one with lowest loss
+4. Evaluate each candidate, keep the one with lowest loss
-5. **Iteration:** Repeat until the model produces harmful output
+5. Repeat until the model produces harmful output

 > [!WARNING]
-> The GCG attack achieves near-100% success rates against production LLMs including GPT-4, Claude, and LLaMA-2.
-The resulting suffixes are often nonsensical to humans but highly effective against models.
+> GCG achieves near-100% success rates against GPT-4, Claude, and LLaMA-2.
+The resulting suffixes are often nonsensical to humans but devastatingly effective against models.

-**Practical Example: GCG Attack Simulator**
+**GCG Simulator:**

 ```python
 #!/usr/bin/env python3